hashaam13/machine-learning-projects/Neural Networks/README.md

-Implementation of neural networks using numpy.
+Implementation of neural networks using numpy, from scratch.

 Implented Relu, Tanh, Softmax activation function.